Frequently Asked Questions

 Can I submit a film or paper that has been submitted or published elsewhere?

-We accept only original film and article submissions that have not been distributed or published elsewhere.
+Aside from our note on film festivals (see above), we accept only original film and article submissions that have not been distributed or published elsewhere.
 Submissions must not be under review with any other venue while under review at Orama, and until a decision is received.
-Exceptions to this are films that have previously been shown at film festivals.
-Please include details of these when submitting.
+Please include details of any previous publication or showings when submitting.

 What do I do if I can’t access my account?